 University of Colorado Natural Hazards Center

 In addition to the recognition for her scholarship, Peek has received nearly a dozen awards for her teaching and mentoring.
-Perhaps most notably, she received the Board of Governor's Excellence in Undergraduate Teaching Award, which is the highest teaching honor bestowed at Colorado State University.
+Perhaps most notably, in 2016, she received the Board of Governor's Excellence in Undergraduate Teaching Award, which is the highest teaching honor bestowed at her former institution, Colorado State University.
 Peek regularly works with graduate and undergraduate research and teaching assistants, and has mentored numerous doctoral and master's students over the past decade.
-At the University of Colorado-Boulder, she teaches a graduate seminar on Hazards, Disasters, and Society, and a large 425 student Introduction to Sociology class.
+At the University of Colorado Boulder, she teaches a graduate seminar on Hazards, Disasters, and Society, and a large 425 student Introduction to Sociology class.

-Peek is past Chair of the American Sociological Association Section on Environment and Technology and is currently the President of the Research Committee on Disasters for the International Sociological Association.
-She is a Board Member for the William Averette Anderson Fund, which is dedicated to increasing the number of underrepresented professionals in hazards and disaster research and practice.
-She also is an appointed member of the National Academies Resilience Roundtable, a member of the oversight committee for the Mitigation Saves 2.0 update study, and a member of the Advisory Committee on Earthquake Hazards Reduction (ACEHR) for the National Earthquake Hazards Reduction Program (NEHRP).
+Peek is the President of the Research Committee on Disasters for the International Sociological Association and is past Chair of the American Sociological Association Section on Environment and Technology.
+She is co-PI for the National Science Foundation Minority SURGE Capacity in Disasters project, and is a Board Member for the William Averette Anderson Fund; both initiatives are dedicated to increasing the number of underrepresented professionals in hazards and disaster research and practice.
+She is an appointed member of the National Academies Resilience Roundtable, a member of the oversight committee for the Mitigation Saves 2.0 update study, and a federally-appointed member of the Advisory Committee on Earthquake Hazards Reduction (ACEHR) for the National Earthquake Hazards Reduction Program (NEHRP).

 Peek earned her PhD in Sociology from the University of Colorado Boulder in 2005.
 She was a research assistant at the Natural Hazards Center from 1999-2005, and a faculty member at Colorado State University from 2005-2016.